Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Princeton Review GMAT Practice Tests

-Along with the lessons, coursework, drills and other resources, every student gets access to 10 full-length practice tests.
-These tests are computer-adaptive (mimicking the real GMAT) and hosted through Princeton’s digital platform.
+Along with the lessons, coursework, drills and other resources, every student gets access to 4 full-length practice tests.
+These tests are computer-adaptive (mimicking the GMAT Focus) and hosted through Princeton’s digital platform.
 And to be honest, the practice exams are dead matches for the official GMAT.

 The questions are spot on in terms of content and structure, and I couldn’t tell the difference from practice questions and those on the actual test.